-Hemantha Withanage, Chair of Friends of the Earth International, explores the dynamics that led to protests in his country — from an international debt crisis to rampant hunger, poverty, and political turmoil, caused by an undemocratic, neoliberal regime.
+Hemantha Withanage, Chair of Friends of the Earth International, explores the debt crisis and the dynamics that led to protests in Sri Lanka — from an international debt crisis to rampant hunger, poverty, and political turmoil, caused by an undemocratic, neoliberal regime.

 After over 100 days of public protest, Sri Lankan President Gotabaya Rajapaksa finally resigned on 14 July 2022, ending his 32-month presidency from his refuge in Singapore.